 - Color!
 Sticking to one color scheme, obviously.
 But that doesn't mean it can't be wild, balancing the melee of color through the whole MOC can make it pretty.

 - Clutter!
-Or rather don't.
-Cleaning the background, or putting up a backdrop helps to make pretty pictures, if that fail, a photo editing program can be used to cut away the distracting background.
+Or rather don't...
+A clean background, or putting up a backdrop helps to make pretty pictures, if that fail, a photo editing program can be used to cut away the distracting background.

 - Scale!
 Bigger isn't better!
 Make the MOC smaller if the bricks are needed to make it pretty.

 - No flash please!
 LEGO bricks recflect horribly, putting off the flash, holding the camera very still, and doing so when the light is right...